by ECCL

 Tamron adaptall to Minolta AF adapter:

-This Tamron adpatall will allow all Tamron adaptall lenses to be used on Minolta AF body, there is no optic inside the adpater and it can focus to infinity.
+This Tamron adpatall will allow all Tamron adaptall lenses to be used on Minolta AF body, there is no optic inside the adapter and it support stop down metering and manual focus only.

 T mount adapter